vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

-it greatly simplifies router to router communication, which can be tricky with plain IPsec because the external outgoing address of the router usually doesn't match the IPsec policy of a typical site-to-site setup and you would need to add special configuration for it, or adjust the source address for your applications' outgoing traffic.
+it greatly simplifies router to router communication, which can be tricky with plain IPsec because the external outgoing address of the router usually doesn't match the IPsec policy of a typical site-to-site setup and you would need to add special configuration for it, or adjust the source address of the outgoing traffic of your applications.
 GRE/IPsec has no such problem and is completely transparent for applications.

 GRE/IPIP/SIT and IPsec are widely accepted standards, which make this scheme